GiangNguyenDev/today-i-learned/guidelines/build-asp-dot-net-core-web-api.md

 - `builder.HasOne(p => p ProductBrand)`: Each `Product` has one `ProductBrand`
 - `.WithMany()`: Each `ProductBrand` can be associated with many `Product`s

-## Applying the configuration to StoreContext
+## Override OnModelCreating method of StoreContext

 ```c#
 public class StoreContext : DbContext